edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 * Does the AP intend the OP to sign passports on its behalf?
 * Does the AP have the right to use any claimed brand attributes?

 An example will help.
-In its JSON-serialized form, a typical VVP PASSporT might look like this:
+In its JSON-serialized form, a typical VVP PASSporT (with some long CESR-encoded hashes shortened by ellipsis for readability) might look like this:

 ~~~ json
 {